wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 1. To trust the root CA of the certificate on the Local VM, add the certificate to the **Trusted Root Certification Authorities**.
 The following is a summary of the steps required.
 For detailed steps on how to trust the CA, see [Install a Server Certificate](https://technet.microsoft.com/zh-cn/library/cc740068).

-	1. From the Azure Management portal, select the VM and click connect.
+	1. From the Azure Management Portal, select the VM and click connect.
 Depending on your browser configuration, you may be prompted to save an .rdp file for connecting to the VM.

 		![connect to azure virtual machine](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC650112.gif) Use the user VM name, user name and password you configured when you created the VM.